 To learn more about Supervisor Andersen’s roles and responsibilities in the County, please visit her official County Website.

 Supervisor Andersen is also an attorney licensed to practice law in California and Hawaii.
-She began her legal career as a Prosecuting Attorney in Honolulu and worked as a civil practitioner with a small law firm in Morgan Hill.
+She began her legal career as a Prosecuting Attorney in her hometown Honolulu, and worked as a civil practitioner with a small law firm in Morgan Hill.
 Candace put her legal career on hold to serve the community and raise her family.

 Candace earned both her B.A. in Public Policy (1982) and Juris Doctorate (1985) from Brigham Young University.
 She attended Punahou School in Honolulu, Hawaii from K-12.